 - Block Grant Project-Based Assistance.
 This program revises the administration of a portion of our project-based assistance to better meet the needs of extremely low-income homeless individuals.
 This population is highly mobile and often faces additional barriers to securing and maintaining housing.
-By simplifying the administration of rental subsidy funds to our supportive housing partners, we can reduce costs while maintaining our commitment to support our community's most vulnerable households. - Remove Cap on Voucher Utilization: This initiative allows us to award Section 8 assistance to more households than permissible under the HUD-established baseline.
-Our savings from a two-tiered payment standard, operational efficiencies, and other policy changes have been critical in helping us respond to the growing housing needs of the extremely low-income households in the region.
-Despite ongoing uncertainties around federal funding levels, we intend to continue to use MTW program flexibility to support housing voucher issuance levels above HUD's established baseline.

-- KCHA's Sponsor-Based Program.
+By simplifying the administration of rental subsidy funds to our supportive housing partners, we can reduce costs while maintaining our commitment to support our community's most vulnerable households. - KCHA's Sponsor-Based Program.
 Formerly known as Provider-based, this program was implemented in 2007 and gives the county's most vulnerable households access to safe, secure housing with wraparound supportive services much of it under a "housing first" model.
 This population includes people with chronic mental illness, people with criminal justice involvement, and homeless young adults.
-These households likely would not find success under traditional subsidized program structures and rules, or, in all likelihood, landlord acceptance. - Resident Opportunity Plan (ROP).
+These households likely would not find success under traditional subsidized program structures and rules, or, in all likelihood, landlord acceptance.

+- Resident Opportunity Plan (ROP).
 Approved for implementation by the KCHA Board of Commissioners in 2009, ROP helps residents gain the tools to move up and out of subsidized housing.
 KCHA is conducting side-by-side evaluations of participant outcomes under the ROP and FSS programs to determine next steps in the development of effective self-sufficiency programs. - Client Assistance Fund.
 This fund provides emergency financial assistance to qualified residents to cover unexpected costs, such as medical or educational needs, utility or car repairs, costs that can cause non-payment of rent and utility bills and lead to eviction.
 An overarching objective of all of our programs is to stabilize families and assist them on their paths to self-sufficiency.
 Eviction leaves households homeless, unable to access additional housing due to landlord history, or relegated to substandard housing.
 It undermines significant public investment in the long term success of these households.
 Small amounts of assistance can prevent this and also reduce costs involved when the eviction is from publicly owned housing.
 KCHA partners with local service providers to disburse limited funding in qualified circumstances to program participants. - Redevelopment of Distressed Public Housing.
-With MTW's single-fund flexibility, KCHA continues to undertake the repairs necessary to preserve more than 1,580 units of Public Housing over the long-term.62 This flexibility enables effective use of the initial and second five-year increments of Replacement Housing Factor (RHF) funds from the former Springwood and Park Lake I and II developments, and the disposition of 509 scattered site public housing units for the redevelopment of Birch Creek and Green River.
+With MTW's single-fund flexibility, KCHA continues to undertake the repairs necessary to preserve more than 1,580 units of Public Housing over the long-term.56 This flexibility enables effective use of the initial and second five-year increments of Replacement Housing Factor (RHF) funds from the former Springwood and Park Lake I and II developments, and the disposition of 509 scattered site public housing units for the redevelopment of Birch Creek and Green River.
 Following HUD disposition approval in 2012, KCHA is successfully addressing the substantial deferred maintenance needs of 509 former public housing units in 22 different communities.
 Utilizing MTW flexibility, we have transitioned these properties to the Project-Based Section 8 program and utilize cash flow to leverage\$18 million from the Federal Home Loan Bank (FHLB) on extremely favorable terms for property repairs.
 As the FHLB requires that such loans be fully collateralized by cash, investments and/or the underlying mortgage on the properties, we continue to use a portion of our MTW working capital as collateral for this loan.

-62 Sites with significant revitalization activity: Park Lake I and II, Springwood, the Egis senior developments, 509 scattered sites, and Green River.
+56 Sites with significant revitalization activity: Park Lake I and II, Springwood, the Egis senior developments, 509 scattered sites, and Green River.